AntoniFabioni/First-Unity-Game/README.md

 # First-Unity-Game
 Testing out a repository for a simple game about a cube rushing to get someplace ASAP.
+Don't fall off the edge!
 The entirety of this project was made in Unity.

 ![](Screenshots/Screenshot%20(39).png)